-In the chip industry, the feature size relates to something called the process node.
-As we mentioned in How CPUs are Designed, Part 3, this is a fairly loose term, as different manufacturers use the phrase to describe different aspects of the chip itself, but not so long ago it referred to the smallest sized gap between two sections of a transistor.
+In the chip industry, the term "feature size" is associated with the process node.
+As discussed in "How CPUs are Designed, Part 3," the term is somewhat flexible.
+Different manufacturers use it to describe varying aspects of the chip.
+Not so long ago, it specifically denoted the smallest gap between two sections of a transistor.

-But here's the real kicker: that Celeron only produces around 30 W of heat, compared to the Pentium's 12 W. This heat comes from the fact that as electricity is pushed around the circuits in the chip, energy is lost due through various processes and the vast majority of it is released as heat.
-Yes, 30 is a bigger number than 12, but don't forget that the chip has nearly 100 times more transistors.
+But here's the real kicker: that Celeron generates approximately 30W of heat, whereas the Pentium emits a mere 12W.
+This heat emanates primarily from the movement of electricity through the chip's circuits.
+As electricity flows, energy dissipates due to various processes, with the vast majority being released as heat.
+While 30 is certainly higher than 12, it's vital to remember that the Celeron boasts nearly 100 times more transistors.

 Let there be light!

 Image: Peellden, Wikimedia Commons

 Small, smaller, smallest

 Image: Philip Ronan, Gringer

 The challenge in aiming for atoms

 This is because the real problem, the ultimate reason behind the production difficulties, is that Intel, TSMC and all their fabricating chums are businesses, and they're aiming for atoms for the sole purpose of generating future revenue.
-In a business research paper by Mentor, the following overview was offered as to how much more wafers cost for smaller process nodes...
+In a research paper by Mentor, the following overview was offered as to how much more wafers cost for smaller process nodes...

-The rise in smartphone sales over the past few years, along with a near exponential growth in smart technology in homes and cars, has meant that chip manufacturers have been forced to absorb the financial hit from going to smaller process nodes until the whole system is mature enough to churn out high yielding wafers.
+The surge in smartphone sales (and the SoCs powering them) in the last decade, along with a near exponential growth in smart technology in homes and cars, has meant that chip manufacturers have been forced to absorb the financial hit from going to smaller process nodes until the whole system is mature enough to churn out high yielding wafers.

 This will continue until their systems mature enough to consistently produce high-yield wafers – those with minimal defects – in bulk.